 - Meat- Vienna Sausages for garnish

 One of my favorite things about cooking at home is that you are in complete control of what goes into the food you are making.
-Yes, Kartoffelsuppe is a very clean dish.
-It has many nutrient dense veggies and can be very nourishing for your body.
+It has many nutrient dense veggies and can be very nourishing for your body, it is also clean eating approved.
 To make this soup a little more healthy, you could omit the oil, salt and even skip the sausage if you need to.

 I prefer Vienna Sausages without the casing.
 But you can choose Vienna Sausages with the casing or even your favorite Bratwurst will be great.
 The sausages are used for garnish.
 I have experiment with adding them to the soup towards the end of cooking and found it to be a little overpowering.
 A few slices on the top as a garnish really allowed the vegetables and spices to shine and added a welcomed variety of texture and flavor, rather than an overwhelming sausage flavor.